Skip to main content

 Our Verdict

-Our rating: 4.4/5 — The most complete health insurance product available for digital nomads, held back only by higher pricing versus travel medical alternatives, EU-centric underwriting, basic dental limits, and a shorter company track record than legacy insurers.
-For nomads who prioritize health coverage depth over rock-bottom pricing, Genki is the clear winner.
+Our rating: 4.4/5 — the most complete nomad health insurance, held back by higher pricing, EU-centric underwriting, basic dental, and a shorter track record than legacy insurers.

-Get Genki World Explorer -- Comprehensive Nomad Health Insurance
+Get Genki Traveler -- Full Nomad Health Insurance

-Don’t forget to pair your insurance with a reliable eSIM for instant connectivity when you land and a travel VPN to protect your data on public WiFi networks.
+Pair your insurance with a reliable eSIM for instant connectivity when you land and a travel VPN to protect your data on public WiFi.

 Frequently Asked Questions